 It's always better to read the official documentation about GST and HST.
 Basically, it's sales tax.
 Provinces and territories use either GST or HST which from our developers viewpoint are the same thing.
 It can be 5%, 13% or 15% on the moment of writing.
 Check the most up-to-date list here.

-You charge your customers taxes, you declare these taxes to the government, you pay the taxes collected.
+You charge your customers taxes, you declare these taxes and Input Tax Credits to the government, you pay the taxes collected minus the deducted Input Tax Credits part.
 That's it.
 If you are a Canadian company, you only charge sales taxes to Canadian clients.
 In our case, it's people who use our apps in Canada.

 What are the prerequisites?